Ethics, Licensing and the APA / BPS / MHA 2017 Frameworks

 Last updated:

-The ethical frameworks governing forensic psychological practice are not simply the general ethics of clinical psychology with a few additional provisions appended.
-They represent a distinct ethical architecture built specifically for the conflict-laden context of forensic work, where the practitioner's professional obligations point in several directions at once and where the standard clinical assumption, that the practitioner's primary obligation is to the person in front of them, is regularly and necessarily violated.
+The ethical frameworks governing forensic psychological practice are structurally distinct from general clinical ethics.
+They address a context in which the practitioner's professional obligations point in several directions simultaneously, and in which the standard clinical assumption that the practitioner's primary obligation runs to the person being seen is regularly and necessarily displaced.

 A clinical psychologist providing therapy operates within a relatively clear ethical framework: serve the client, maintain confidentiality, refer when outside competence, do not exploit the power differential.
 A forensic psychologist conducting a court-ordered risk assessment for a parole board operates within a completely different configuration: the obligation runs to the court and to public safety, the person being assessed is not a client in any therapeutic sense, confidentiality protections are substantially attenuated, and the power differential may be explicitly deployed in the service of a legal outcome that the assessed person does not want.
 Applying general clinical ethics to this context without modification produces systematic ethical errors.

 The APA Specialty Guidelines for Forensic Psychology were first published in 1991 and comprehensively revised in 2013.
 The 2013 version is organised into eleven sections that cover the full scope of forensic psychological practice.
-Understanding the structure is important because courts in Daubert jurisdictions, opposing counsel, and disciplinary bodies all refer to the Guidelines when evaluating whether a forensic psychologist met the professional standard of care.
+Courts in Daubert jurisdictions, opposing counsel, and disciplinary bodies all refer to the Guidelines when evaluating whether a forensic psychologist met the professional standard of care.

 Section 1 (Responsibilities) establishes the orientation of the document: forensic psychologists are obligated to promote accuracy and honesty in the legal system and to strive for accuracy, impartiality, and fairness in forensic assessments.
 The section distinguishes between the forensic practitioner's obligations to the legal system as a whole and their obligations to the individual parties involved.